mrsotoJulio/pthree/README.md

+theme: jekyll-theme-idk
+title: Welcome to Julio's homepage!
+description: I made this page because I had to, and I'm going to use if for my ACA class.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/mrsotoJulio/pthree/edit/master/README.md) to maintain and preview the content for your website in Markdown files.